ak55m/PHP-Ecommerce-Website/ecom2/README.md

  Click on "go" after pasting this SQL script.

-4. Clik on categories table and select the SQL TAB under categories, erase the first line and copy and past the following:
+4. Clik on categories table and select the SQL TAB under categories, erase the first line and copy and paste the following:

     INSERT INTO categories (cat_id, cat_name) VALUES
     (1, 'Electronics'),